aralroca/aralroca.com/posts/first-steps-in-webgl.md

 gl.drawArrays(
   gl.TRIANGLES, // Type of primitive
   0, // Start index in the array of vector points
-  3 // Number of indices to be rendered
+  3 // Number of vertices to be rendered
 )
 ```